jasontcrabtree/blog.jasontcrabtree/_posts/2019-03-27-hello-world.md

 This is a personal blog created in March 2019.

-Future blog posts topics will include design, technology and long-form-thoughts on things I find interesting in humanties and society.
+Future blog posts topics will include design, technology and long-form-thoughts on things I find interesting in humanities and society.

 **Warning: Future posts WILL be full of em dashes.**